gerph/riscos-presenter/rougol/speaker-notes.md

 If it wasn't successful, I'll get an email, and the website reports the build log.

+This example is showing a build of the JFPatch tool, which tokenises the BASIC code and collects the results into an artifact that can be used in the service.

 ---
 # Background
 ## How can I do this?
 (6)